Stability of solitons under rapidly oscillating random perturbations of the initial conditions

-We return to the proof of Theorem \ref{teo convergenza Phi e Psi}.
-To show that in our case the hypothesis of Lemma \ref{lemma approx H} are met, we have to show (\ref{approx H 2a}).
-Define $Y^\varepsilon$ as the vector process of $X^\varepsilon$ and all its derivatives in the parameters $\mu=(\xi,\eta,\sigma)$ up to order 6.
-As remarked above, this process is the solution of a linear system of ODEs with coefficients (the matrices $M_1$ and $M_2$) linear in the parameters:
+Define $Y^\varepsilon$ as the vector process of $X^\varepsilon$ and all of its derivatives in the parameters $\mu=(\xi,\eta,\sigma)$ up to order 6.
+As remarked above, this process is the solution of a linear system of ODEs with coefficients (the matrices $M_1$ and $M_2$) linear in the parameters